 Here’s the thing about Kenmore that trips up a lot of repair shops.
 Kenmore doesn’t build its own machines.
 Sears sold them under the Kenmore name, but the actual hardware came from Whirlpool, LG, Frigidaire, or Samsung.
 The first three digits of the model number tell you who really built it.
 Get that wrong and you order the wrong parts.
-We start every Kenmore call by reading that model number off the tag.
+Techs in our network start every Kenmore call by reading that model number off the tag.

 Why so many San Diego homes still rely on Kenmore

-We pull a lot of Kenmore tags in San Diego homes.
+Techs see a lot of Kenmore tags in San Diego homes.
 Plenty are 10, 15, or 20 years old.
-The model-number prefix points us straight to the builder.
+The model-number prefix points straight to the builder.
 A 110 prefix means Whirlpool built it.
 A 796 means LG.
 A 253 or 363 usually points to Frigidaire.
 Newer 592 and 587 units often trace back to Samsung.
-Once we know the maker, we know the failure modes and the part numbers cold.
+Once the maker is known, so are the failure modes and the part numbers.

 That matters more than it sounds.
 A Whirlpool-built Kenmore washer and an LG-built one fail in completely different ways and take completely different parts.
 The drain pump that fits a 110 won’t fit a 796.
-Reading the model number first is the difference between a same-day fix and a wasted trip.
-We also note the climate the machine lived in.
+Reading the model number first is the difference between a first-visit fix and a wasted trip.
+The climate the machine lived in matters too.
 Coastal Carlsbad and Encinitas units fight salt-air corrosion on terminals and ground straps.
 Inland El Cajon and Santee units see hard water scaling pumps and valves.
 East County heat in Alpine and Ramona cooks dryer parts and compressor relays.
 The fix changes with the zip code.

 Most washer calls come down to the same few parts, and the maker decides which one.
-On Whirlpool-built 110 top-loaders, the drum stops spinning and we find a stripped drive coupler or a worn motor coupling.
+On Whirlpool-built 110 top-loaders, the drum stops spinning and the tech finds a stripped drive coupler or a worn motor coupling.
 The classic direct-drive units fail at the lid switch, so the washer fills but won’t agitate.
 When water won’t drain, it’s usually a sock or coin jammed in the drain pump, or the pump motor itself is seized.
-On LG-built 796 front-loaders, we see the spider arm corrode and the rear drum bearing go out.
+On LG-built 796 front-loaders, the spider arm corrodes and the rear drum bearing goes out.
 A bearing makes a loud roar on spin, and once it grinds, the whole rear tub assembly gets replaced.
 Leaks on the LG units usually trace to a torn door boot, not a hose.
-We sort all of this on washing machine repair.
+Techs in the network sort all of this on washing machine repair.

 Dryers are mostly about heat and airflow.
 On electric Whirlpool-built Kenmore dryers, no heat almost always means the heating element coil has broken, or the thermal cutoff fuse blew because the vent was clogged.
-We replace the element and clear the duct in the same visit, because a blocked vent kills the new part too.
+The technician replaces the element and clears the duct in the same visit, because a blocked vent kills the new part too.
 On gas units, no heat points to the igniter or the flame sensor.
 A drum that won’t tumble on a 110 dryer is a snapped drive belt nine times out of ten, and that’s a quick fix.
 LG-built 796 dryers fail differently, often at the heater relay on the control board or a cracked drum roller.
-We handle all of it on dryer repair, and we always check the lint path because East County heat and a packed vent are a fire risk.
+Techs in the network handle all of it on dryer repair, and always check the lint path because East County heat and a packed vent are a fire risk.

 Repairing older Kenmore refrigerators and dishwashers

 Same rule applies to the kitchen.
 The fridge that warms up but the freezer stays cold is almost always a defrost failure.
 Frost packs the evaporator coil, blocks airflow, and the fresh-food side creeps up to 50 degrees.
 On Whirlpool-built Kenmore fridges, that’s a bad defrost heater, defrost thermostat, or the defrost timer or control board.
-We thaw the coil, test the heater for continuity, and swap the failed part.
+The technician thaws the coil, tests the heater for continuity, and swaps the failed part.
 When a fridge runs warm everywhere and the compressor is hot to the touch, the start relay has usually failed.
-Coastal homes in Carlsbad and Oceanside also corrode the condenser coil, so we clean it before condemning a compressor.
+Coastal homes in Carlsbad and Oceanside also corrode the condenser coil, so techs clean it before condemning a compressor.
 Ice maker and water dispenser problems on these units almost always come down to a frozen fill line or a stuck inlet valve, not the icemaker itself.

 Dishwashers fail in patterns too.
 Dishes coming out gritty usually means a clogged chopper or spray arm, and on inland hard-water homes in El Cajon and Lakeside, scale builds up fast in the spray jets and wash pump.
 Water that won’t drain points to the drain pump or a kinked drain line.
 Leaks on older Kenmore dishwashers trace to a hardened door gasket or a cracked sump seal.
 On the digital models, a dead panel is often a failed control board or a touchpad ribbon.
-We read the model number first here too, because the Frigidaire-built and Whirlpool-built dishwashers use different pumps and different boards.
-Parts for both are still out there, and we source the OEM part that matches the build.
+The model number matters here too, because the Frigidaire-built and Whirlpool-built dishwashers use different pumps and different boards.
+Parts for both are still out there, and the technician sources the OEM part that matches the build.

 Infographic detailing key factors to consider when deciding whether to repair or replace an older Kenmore appliance.